MoneyMutual is an online matching service for short-term loans and cash advances. You’ve probably seen their commercials with Montel Williams.

 Once You’re Approved

-You can get approved quickly and if you sign your loan agreement right away, you could receive your funds in as fast as 24 hours.
+You can get approved quickly and if you sign your loan agreement right away.
+Borrowers typically receive funds in as little as 24 hours.
 This could be slower depending on the lender and if you apply on a weekend or holiday.
 After the funds are in your bank account, you’re ready to use the money for whatever you need.
 You’ll also find out when your payment is due to your lender, and how you can submit your payment.

 It’s important to stay on top of those payments.
 If you don’t, you can quickly accrue expensive fees and the account could eventually go to collections.